Pompeo says U.S. considering welcoming Hong Kong people, entrepreneurs

-Asked if the United States was considering the possibility to "welcome Hong Kong people to come here and bring their entrepreneurial creativity", Pompeo, in the interview recorded on Friday said Washington was looking at it.
+Last week, Britain has said it was prepared to offer extended visa rights and a pathway to citizenship for almost 3 million Hong Kong residents.
+Asked if Washington was considering following suit to "welcome Hong Kong people to come here and bring their entrepreneurial creativity," Pompeo replied:

 "We are considering it.
 I don't know precisely how it will play out.
 The British have, as you know, a different relationship.
 A lot of these folks have British national passports.
 There's a long history between Hong Kong and the United Kingdom; it's very different.
-But we're taking a look at it," he said.
+But we're taking a look at it."
+Last year, Trump signed legislation stating that Hong Kong residents may not be denied visas because they have been subjected to politically motivated arrest, detention, or other "adverse" government action.

+On Friday, Trump also issued a proclamation suspending entry of Chinese nations identified as potential security risks, something sources said could affect thousands of Chinese graduate students.
+In a statement on Monday, Pompeo said the move would apply only to graduate students and researchers "targeted, co-opted and exploited" by the Chinese government, representing "only a small subset" of such applicants.

 ALSO READ